kubeflow/website/content/docs/other-guides/multi-user-overview.md

     name: userid@email.com   # replace with the email of the user EOF
 ```
-Create the correspoding profile resource using:
+Create the corresponding profile resource using:

 ```
 $ kubectl create -f profile.yaml